An Immigrant’s Perspective

 Senator Duckworth also introduced the Immigrant Veterans Eligibility Tracking System Act.
 "Men and women willing to wear our uniform shouldn't be deported by the same nation they risked their lives to defend," Duckworth said.

-As it is now, many deported veterans must depend on a gubernatorial (governor’s) pardon.
-Cesar, the veteran featured in the Netflix docu-series, had to seek a pardon for his non-violent drug offense from 2000.
+As it is now, many deported veterans must depend on a gubernatorial (governor's) pardon.
+Cesar, the veteran featured in the Netflix docu-series, had to seek a pardon for a non-violent drug offense.
 His criminal lawyer instructed him to plead guilty to the charge.
-He paid a fine and wasn’t required to serve any jail time.
-But immigration law doesn’t always see criminal offenses in the same light.
-Cesar made a business trip to Costa Rica.
+He paid a fine and wasn't required to serve any jail time.
+But immigration law doesn't always see criminal offenses in the same light.
+Cesar made a business trip abroad.
 Upon reentry to the United States, Customs and Border Protection officers stopped him.
-They saw has past conviction and subsequently deported him to Mexico, a country he had not been to since he was four years old.
+They saw his past conviction and subsequently deported him to Mexico, a country he had not been to since he was four years old.

 Deported Veterans Support House